People who are involved in litigation often find themselves short of money.

 We offer four articles that may help you understand your lawsuit funding options.

-Describing legal and ethical issues associated with lawsuit funding, particularly non-recourse advances against the proceeds of a lawsuit, and considering when non-recourse funding should be considered by a plaintiff in an injury lawsuit.
+Pre-Settlement Lawsuit Funding in Personal Injury Cases: What are the legal and ethical issues associated with lawsuit funding, particularly non-recourse advances against the proceeds of a lawsuit, and when should non-recourse funding be considered by a plaintiff in an injury lawsuit.

-Detailing the type of advance of funds typically described as a "lawsuit loan", how this type of funding differs from a traditional loan, and giving tips on finding the best possible deal if you choose to pursue this type of lawsuit funding.
+The Lawsuit Loan: Information about the type of advance of funds often described as a lawsuit loan, how this type of funding differs from a traditional loan, and giving tips on finding the best possible deal if you choose to pursue this type of lawsuit funding.

-Describing issues that should be of concern in obtaining any sort of lawsuit funding, and questions to ask the financing company which can help maximize the amount of any loan or advance while minimizing costs and fees.
+Questions for your Lawsuit Financing Company: Issues that should be of concern in obtaining any sort of lawsuit funding, and questions to ask your financing company that may help maximize the amount of any loan or advance while minimizing any associated costs and fees.